 ENT's total output, total input and TFP indexes are presented in figure 4.5 and table 4.3.
-Opex and capital productivity indexes are also presented in table 4.3.
+Opex and capital partial productivity indexes are also presented in table 4.3.

-Figure 4.5 ENT's output, input and total factor productivity indexes, 2006-2017
+Figure 4.5 ENT's output, input and total factor productivity indexes, 2006-2018

-Over the 12-year period 2006 to 2017, ANT's TFP decreased at an average annual rate of change of -1.8 per cent.
-Its total output grew over the period with an average annual rate of change of 0.2 per cent.
-This compares to an industry growth in output of 0.9 per cent per annum on average.
-ENT's average annual rate of increase in input use of 2.0 per cent was less than the rate of increase in total input use for the industry of 2.2 per cent.
-When combined with its small increase in output, this gives ENT an average annual change in TFP of -1.8 per cent compared to the industry's average annual change of -1.3 per cent.
+Over the 13-year period 2006 to 2018, ANT's TFP decreased at an average annual rate of change of -2.2 per cent.
+Its total output fell over the period with an average annual rate of change of -0.2 per cent.
+This compares to an industry growth in output of 0.7 per cent per annum on average.
+ENT's average annual rate of increase in input use of 2.0 per cent was higher than the rate of increase in total input use for the industry of 1.8 per cent.
+When combined with its small decrease in output, this gives ENT an average annual change in TFP of -2.2 per cent compared to the industry's average annual change of -1.1 per cent.
 ENT's TFP change was positive in 2008, 2015 and 2017.
 Input use declined in 2008 to produce positive TFP change that year despite a marginal reduction in output.
 And in 2015 ENT's output growth was stronger leading to positive TFP growth.
 This was mainly due to a large reduction in ENS in 2015.
-However, an upwards spike in ENS in 2016 led to TFP change of -7.8 per cent that year followed by TFP growth of 5.6 per cent in 2017 as ENS returned to a more average level.
-If ENS is excluded as an output, TFP change in 2017 would have been -0.9 per cent (see figure 4.5).
-For the period after 2012, the rate of average annual growth in input usage moderated somewhat and the average annual reduction in output (including ENS) reversed leading to an improvement in TFP change from -2.8 per cent before 2012 to -0.7 per cent after 2012.
+However, an upwards spike in ENS in 2016 caused TFP change of -7.8 per cent that year followed by TFP growth of 5.6 per cent in 2017 as ENS returned to a more average level.
+If ENS is excluded as an output, TFP change in 2017 would have been reversed to -0.9 per cent (see figure 4.5).
+The inclusion or exclusion of reliability has little impact in 2018.

+For the period after 2012, the rate of average annual growth in input usage and output decline both moderated somewhat leading to an improvement in TFP change from -2.8 per cent before 2012 to -1.5 per cent after 2012.